Skip to main content

 Data Perspectives

-1. Recognizing data as information – not truth – with error, variability, and degrees of inclusion/exclusion,
+1. Recognizing data as information – not truth – with error, variability, and missing information,

-2. Explaining what it means to be a data scientist and data-enabled,
+2. Explaining what it means to be a data scientist and AI expert,

-3. Observing a diverse collection of data scientist role models and careers,
+3. Observing a variety of data scientist role models and careers.

 Data Practices